MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 1. You'll be shown prompts for voice, location, and telemetry.
 (Please enable telemetry as it helps us identify and fix issues.) <sup>2</sup>
 1. You'll be shown how to open the start menu.
 Hold your palm facing you and tap your wrist.
 Do it again and finish the training. <sup>2</sup>

-<sup>2</sup> - These screen can be skipped if these settings were previously configured by policy.
+<sup>2</sup> - These screens can be skipped if these settings were previously configured by policy.

 You'll now have completed set up.
 Congrats!